AnyChart/docs.anychart.com/Basic_Charts_Types/Bullet_Chart.md

 ## Axis

 In AnyChart axis is an object that allows you to configure chart grid, axis line along with tick marks and labels, axis scale and settings.
-All axis features are described in [Axes Basics](../Axes_and_Grids/Axis_Basics) tutorial, In this section we will quickly demonstrate how axis position can be adjusted, how axis scale can be inverted  and how minimum and maximum values can be set.
+You can find more information about axis in [Axes Basics](../Axes_and_Grids/Axis_Basics) tutorial.

+In this section we will quickly demonstrate how we can adjust axis orientation, invert axis scale and control minimum and maximum values.

-**Note:** In most cases chart has at least two axes, but Bullet Chart always represents only one data series and  there is no need in two axes.
+**Note:** Usually a chart has at least two axes, but Bullet Chart always represents only one data series and there is no need in two axes.

 ### Orientation

-With AnyChart you can place axes to any side of the chart, all you need to do is to adjust {api:anychart.core.axes.Linear#orientation}**orientation()**{api} of {api:anychart.charts.Bullet#axis}**.axis()**{api}.
+With AnyChart you can place axis to any side of the chart, all you need to do is to adjust the {api:anychart.core.axes.Linear#orientation}**orientation()**{api} parameter of {api:anychart.charts.Bullet#axis}**.axis()**{api}.

 Orientation depends on the layout of a chart.
-For horizontal layout axis orientation parameter can be set only *top* or *bottom*.
-As for vertical layout, axis orientation parameter may be only *left* or *right*
+For horizontal layout axis orientation parameter can be set either *top* or *bottom*.
+As for vertical layout, axis orientation parameter may be set in *left* or *right*.

 ```
   chart.axis().orientation('top');
 ```

-Here is a sample with data from dashboard above with only a change of axis orientation
+Here is a sample with the data from dashboard above with an only change of axis orientation:

 {sample}BCT\_Bullet\_Chart\_04{sample}

 ### Inversion

 AnyChart allows to invert any axis on a dashboard.
-Inversion is controlled by axis **scale().inverted()** method:
+Inversion is to be set using the **scale().inverted()** method:

 ```
   chart.scale().inverted(true);
 ```

-Below is a demonstration of horizontal bullet chart with inverted axis.
+Below this you can see a demonstration of a horizontal bullet chart with inverted axis.

 {sample}BCT\_Bullet\_Chart\_05{sample}

 ### Minimum and Maximum

-By default AnyChart calculates axis minimum and maximum automatically, you can see it on the scale inversion chart sample above: minimal value on the Y Axis is 0, and maximum is 15.
-You can control these values by setting
-**.maximum()** and **.minimum()** of the scale:
+By default AnyChart calculates axis minimum and maximum automatically, as you can see on the scale inversion chart sample above: minimal value on the Y Axis is 0, and maximum is 15.
+You can change these values by setting them for the **.maximum()** and **.minimum()** parameters:

 ```
   chart.yScale().minimum(-5).maximum(20);
 ```

-Look at the demonstration of maximum and minimum values on the Single-series sample:
+Look at the demonstration of maximum and minimum values in the Single-series sample:

 {sample}BCT\_Bullet\_Chart\_06{sample}

 ## Markers

-Marker is an object with a specified shape, size, and color or an image used to represent any comparative measures.
+Marker is an object with a specified shape, size and color or an image used to represent any comparative measures.
-Markers are controlled through data.
-Here is a sample of a bullet chart with two markers.
+Markers are controlled through the data.
+You will find a plenty of examples with different types of markers below.

-### Type
+### Types

-Bullet charts have 4 types of marker: {api:anychart.enums.BulletMarkerType#BAR}*bar*{api}, {api:anychart.enums.BulletMarkerType#X}*X*{api}, {api:anychart.enums.BulletMarkerType#LINE}*line*{api}, {api:anychart.enums.BulletMarkerType#ELLIPSE}*ellipse*{api}.
+Bullet charts have 4 marker types: {api:anychart.enums.BulletMarkerType#BAR}*bar*{api}, {api:anychart.enums.BulletMarkerType#X}*X*{api}, {api:anychart.enums.BulletMarkerType#LINE}*line*{api}, {api:anychart.enums.BulletMarkerType#ELLIPSE}*ellipse*{api}.
+Note that the *bar* type is the same as the main bar in the Bullet Chart, so it's only three types you can really use as markers.

-Here is a sample with all marker types:
+Here is the sample with all 4 marker types:

 {sample}BCT\_Bullet\_Chart\_07{sample}

-**Note:** This chart contains 3 markers in one data set.
+**Note:** This chart contains all markers in one data set.
 It was done for demonstration purpose.
-But to avoid complexity we recommend to **limit markers number to two**.
+It's highly recommended to **limit markers number to two** to avoid complexity.

 ### Style

 For clearer distinction between markers it is very useful to adjust style settings of markers.
-There are three things in a marker to control and adjust: **.fill()**, **.stroke()** and **.gap()**.
+There are three things in a marker you can control and adjust: **.fill()**, **.stroke()** and **.gap()**.
 Fill method is responsible for inner color of a marker, stroke is responsible for the color of a border line and gap method is responsible for the size of a marker.

-Here is a sample of an ellipse sharped marker with blue stroke, gold inner color and a size 0.7 size of a chart.
+Here is the sample of an ellipse sharped marker with blue stroke, gold inner color and a size 0.7 size of a chart.

 ```
   var chart = anychart.bulletChart([